Best productivity apps in 2021 – Master List

-- Infinity is the equivalent of Chrome’s Momentum.
-The add-on lets you turn your new tab into a productive dashboard that displays your most useful websites, important information, to-do lists, tasks, etc. It keeps everything you need in one place, without the need for infinite browsing and checking.
+Momentum is an add-on that lets you turn your new tab into a productive dashboard that displays your most useful websites, important information, to-do lists, tasks, etc. It keeps everything you need in one place, without the need for infinite browsing and checking.

-This is our second category with apps divided by the type of users that would most have the most benefit from them.
+This second category is dedicated to apps based on the types of users that would most benefit from them.

 Best productivity apps for teams

-- Clockify provides an efficient, yet feature-laden solution for teams because it’s free no matter how many people are in the team.
-You can track time, manage tasks on project, create full project transparency and make timesheet reports for clients and team revisions.
-Use it to enhance productivity or identify wasted time.
+Clockify provides an efficient, yet feature-laden solution for teams because it’s free no matter how many people are in the team.
+You can track time, manage tasks on projects, create full project transparency and make timesheet reports for clients and team revisions.
+Use it to enhance productivity or identify the wasted time.

-- Zoom is a highly user-friendly tool suitable for teams of all sizes.
-You can create smaller rooms alongside bigger conference calls.
-You can host webinars, teaching panels, more private team chats and have simple audio calls.
+Zoom is a highly user-friendly tool suitable for teams of all sizes.
+This app has been recognized as the iPad App of the Year 2020 on Apple’s list and as one of the Best Everyday Essentials apps by Google.
+With Zoom, you can create smaller rooms alongside bigger conference calls.
+You can host webinars, teaching panels, more private team chats, and have simple audio calls.
 This is the kind of communication tool that bends to your team’s size and needs, rather than have the users adapt to it.

-- Basecamp is a simple and straightforward team collaboration platform.
+Basecamp is a straightforward team collaboration platform.
 It lets you create pages for your projects and tasks and assign as many people as you need.
 There are also group chats, message boards, and automated check-ins to ensure deadlines are met.

 Best productivity apps for small business

 When it comes to this category, we’ve looked at apps, tools, and services that are free or affordable for a starting business.